 The result is an engagement pattern that looks like a high-performing organic post rather than a manipulated one.
 From the algorithm's perspective, the content is simply resonating well — which is exactly the signal that triggers broader distribution rather than suppression.

-The Algorithmic Trust Model
+The Account Consistency Model

 Instagram Builds Behavioral Profiles Over Time